-Group by Device goes through the other protocol on the gateway and auto-configures the data groups on the EtherNet/IP Adapter for all the data points on the other protocol's first device.
+Group by Device goes through the other protocol on the gateway and auto-configures the data groups on the Modbus RTU slave for all the data points on the other protocol's first device.
 After it finishes with the first device, it will auto-configure all the points for the second device (if one is configured), and so on.

-The data in this method is not optimized- there could potentially be a lot of wasted/unused data space, but it will be organized more logically from the Master/Client's point of view.
+The data in this method is not optimized- there could potentially be a lot of wasted/unused data space, but it will be organized more logically from the master/client's point of view.